bitdegree/challenge-front-end-typescript/README.md

 ## Requirements
-* Use the latest version of Angular
+* Use the latest version of Angular / Next / React
 * Use the API to retrieve data (details below)
-* Make sure the app is responsive and looks clean
+* Make sure the app is responsive and looks clean 💅
 * Use components where applicable

-<strong>Keep in mind that candidates who used TS  and/ or Angular 2+ will have an upper hand during the initial filtering.</strong>
+<strong>Keep in mind that candidates who used TypeScript will have an upper hand during the initial filtering.</strong>

 ## Functional requirements
 The website should have the following pages (components):